-Data Science is a highly cross-disciplinary field concerned with how to extract useful knowledge from data, for deeper understanding and decison support.
+Data Science is a highly cross-disciplinary field concerned with how to extract useful knowledge from data, for deeper understanding and decision support.
 It is based on a blend of methods in statistics and machine learning, together with computational techniques and algorithms for handling large-scale data.
 Examples of application areas include biology and other sciences, healthcare, business, finance and different kinds of internet data.
 Computational methods range from algorithms for collecting and handling large-scale data, statistical methods such as Bayesian modelling, to machine learning techniques such as deep neural networks.

-AI is about building intelligent systems, and is currently a rapidly evolving field thanks to recent advances in machine learning with large-scale data, where machine learning enables the computer to perform complex tasks without being explicitly programmed.
+AI is about building intelligent systems and is currently a rapidly evolving field thanks to recent advances in machine learning with large-scale data, where machine learning enables the computer to perform complex tasks without being explicitly programmed.
 Successful examples of this approach include machine translation, computer vision, game playing and self-driving vehicles.

 Through their use of large-scale data and machine learning, the fields of Data Science and AI are closely connected.
-They are also connected in their application since it is common to first collect and analyze data to better understand the problem, and then to build algorithms and systems for decision support and autonomous decision-making.
+They are also connected in their application since it is common to first collect and analyse data to better understand the problem, and then to build algorithms and systems for decision support and autonomous decision-making.
 Therefore, with an increased demand for advanced information systems and computer applications in a wide range of areas, Data Science and AI are becoming necessary ingredients in software development in general.

-The overall aim of the programme is to educate engineers who can undertake a wide variety of challenges in handling and analyzing different kinds of data, and who are able to use and develop software in complex data-intensive and AI-related applications.
+The overall aim of the programme is to educate engineers who can undertake a wide variety of challenges in handling and analysing different kinds of data, and who are able to use and develop software in complex data-intensive and AI-related applications.
 This requires a good understanding of both theory and practice, including the possibilities and limitations of existing and evolving technologies, and how to responsibly apply these in various situations.

 The courses of the programme will provide a solid foundation in machine learning, statistics and optimization, with an in-depth understanding of the mathematical modelling techniques used for extracting information from large sets of complex data, and with the computational skills and algorithms for working with such data.
 You will also gain familiarity with a range of common problems within Data Science and AI which can be solved with such techniques.

-The first year includes five compulsory courses: an introduction to Data Science and AI, Nonlinear optimization, Stochastic processes and Bayesian statistics, Applied machine learning, and Design of AI systems.
+The first year includes four compulsory courses: an introduction to Data Science and AI, Nonlinear optimization, Stochastic processes and Bayesian statistics, Applied machine learning, and Design of AI systems.
 This will give you an introduction and a good foundation for the field.
 The purely mathematical courses in statistics and optimization are important for data science and AI in several ways and form the mathematical foundations of machine learning.
 The applied courses will give you a good combination of applied theory and hands-on experiences.
 The courses will also include considerations of ethical, social and environmental issues.

-Through a combination of theory and practice in the courses of the program, you will gain an understanding of how and why certain models and algorithms work and be able to identify their possibilities and limitations.
+Through a combination of theory and practice in the courses of the program, you will gain an understanding of how and why certain models and algorithms work and will be able to identify their possibilities and limitations.
 You will be able to approach a real-world problem in a specific problem domain, combining existing and new methods to create an efficient solution.
 You will be able to continuously learn in these rapidly evolving fields, communicate with experts and non-experts in specific problem domains and to responsibly apply these technologies.
 You will also gain the insights to be able to understand and influence the roles of Data Science and AI in society.